aprataps4/aprataps4/README.md

 # Hi 👋, I'm Akhand Pratap Singh 😎

-I am a Computer Science student passionate about building intelligent systems and exploring how software can solve real-world problems.
+I am a Computer Science student from IIT (BHU) Varanasi passionate about building intelligent systems and exploring how software can solve real-world problems.
 I enjoy working at the intersection of **machine learning, systems programming, and scalable software development**.

 My curiosity lies in understanding how complex systems work internally and how they can be optimized for performance and efficiency.
 I enjoy exploring both **high-level machine learning frameworks and low-level system implementations**.